Wellington Airport: 1959–present

-On 21 September 2016 Singapore Airlines began direct flights between Singapore and Wellington via Canberra.
+On 21 September 2016 Singapore Airlines began direct flights between Singapore and Wellington via Australia's capital city Canberra.
 It was Wellington's first direct flight to a destination outside Australia and the Pacific Islands.
 From April 2018, the Singapore Airlines flight began transiting via Melbourne rather than Canberra.
+The flights were terminated in 2020 following the COVID-19 outbreak.